 Bear in mind, your family member would be liable for the amount agreed in the Family Pledge guarantee.
 So if you’re not able to pay your loan – and your family member doesn’t have the cash to pay Bank of Melbourne (if asked) – your family member’s house could be sold to cover it.
 You can read more about our Family Pledge here.

-The good news is, for private sales we can organise a bank valuation during the cooling off or finance period, so you’ll know if there’s any shortfall you need to cover.
+Once you’ve applied for your home loan and you’re looking for full approval, we’ll arrange for an online bank valuation based on similar sales and local property market trends.
+If need be, we’ll arrange for an on-site valuation too.
+For private sales we can organise a bank valuation during the cooling off or finance period, so you’ll know if there’s any shortfall you need to cover.
 If it’s an auction, talk with us before bidding, as your bank valuation might only happen after the auction.
-Request a call back.

 Your loan-to-value ratio directly affects the loan we can offer you: